datacommonsorg/docsite/api/rest/v2/node.md

 {: #wildcard}
-### Example 4: Get all incoming linked nodes for a node
+### Example 4: Get all incoming arc values for a node

 Get all the incoming linked nodes for node `PowerPlant`, using `<-*`.
 Note that, unlike example 1, this query returns the actual property values, not just their labels.

+Also note that the response contains a `nextToken`, so you need to send additional requests with the continuation tokens to get all the data.

 Parameters:
 {: .example-box-title}